idontwanttouseausername/yagnesh-vora-portfolio/replit.md

 - **Hero Section**: Animated landing area with floating elements
 - **About Section**: Skills showcase with animated progress bars
 - **Portfolio Section**: Filterable project gallery with category tabs
+- **Image Modal**: Full-screen gallery viewer with zoom controls (zoom in/out, reset), pan functionality, and swipe navigation (disabled when zoomed)
 - **Contact Section**: Form with validation and toast notifications
 - **Footer**: Simple footer with links and branding